Community

 Theology and the Visual Arts

-I am participating in a multi-year project based in the Theology and Religious Studies Department at King’s College London.
-The project aims to strengthen Theology and the Visual Arts as a formal discipline within academia, particularly under the umbrella of Theology.
-Led by Professor Ben Quash working with Dr. Chloë Reddaway, this endeavor involves seventeen scholars who will meet over the course of the next three summers to explore, question, and sketch out the contours of the field.
+From 2023 to 2028, I will be participating in a multi-year initiative based in the Theology and Religious Studies Department at King’s College London.
+This project aims to strengthen Theology and the Visual Arts (TVA) as a formal discipline within academia, particularly under the umbrella of Theology.
+Led by Professor Ben Quash working with Dr. Chloë Reddaway, this endeavor involves seventeen scholars who will meet over the course of several years to explore, question, and sketch out the contours of this emerging field.

 “Theology and the Visual Arts: Firming Foundations; Firing Imaginations is a five-year project, led by Professor Ben Quash, Chair of Christianity and the Arts, working with Dr Chloë Reddaway, and generously sponsored by the McDonald Agape Foundation.
 Based in the Centre for Arts and the Sacred at King’s and building on the success of a previous project—Theology, Modernity, and the Visual Arts (TMVA)—its purpose is to strengthen the foundations of Theology and the Visual Arts as a discipline within academic Theology, and help to shape its future.”